joelhawksley/identity/components-2020/slides.md

 ^ Migrate unit tests from previous abstraction

 ^ Also migrate most controller tests

+^ can test against output html

 ^ Might find missing coverage in the process